Patbox/polymer/MODS.md

 - Modrinth: https://modrinth.com/mod/grimoire

-## Illager Expansion (Polymer Port) (1.21 / latest)
+## Illager Expansion Recrafted (1.21 / latest)
-*Illager Expansion* is mod focused around bringing more content to the mysterious Illagers.
+*Illager Expansion Recrafted* is a mod focused around bringing more content to the mysterious Illagers.
 Featuring new structures, mobs, and items, we have you covered.
 Will you be able to find all secrets of the Illagers before it's too late?